cartelgouabou/fuel-prices-fr-chatbot/README.md

 - Introduce GPU inference support for faster LLM generation
 - Add support for map-based search using coordinates or bounding boxes
 - Add unit tests and enable CI coverage to ensure pipeline reliability
-- Improve LLM reasoning and response formatting
-- Build a user feedback interface to gather response quality insights
-- Enable PostgreSQL or cloud-based database connectivity
-- Adapt the pipeline and chatbot to other domains (legal, healthcare, real estate, etc.)

 ---

 ## Features Summary